claretgrace0801/hackathon-notebook/README.md

 # hackathon-notebook
-Snippets, templates and other hackathon resources
+Snippets, templates and other hackathon resources.